-Sociologists are interested in the broader study of power, not just with the formal apparatus of government.
-They are interested in the distribution of power between parties, between classes, between castes, and
+Sociology has been interested in the broader study of power, not just with the formal apparatus of government.
+It has been interested in the distribution of power between parties, between classes, between castes, and between

 Collect information of events that show the growth of global interconnectedness as well as instances of divisions along ethnic, religious, national conflicts.
-Discuss how politics and economics may have a part to play in them. between communities based on race, language and religion.
+Discuss how politics and economics may have a part to play in them. communities based on race, language and religion.
 Its focus is not just on what may be called specifically political association, such as state legislatures, town councils and political parties but also associations such as schools, banks and religious institutions whose aims are not primarily political.
 The scope of sociology has been wide.
 Its range has extended from the study of international movements (such as women or environmental) to village factions.